platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

 #### Accumulated resource usage estimate

-The resources consumed for builds, bandwidth, and log forwarding are accumulated resources.
+The resources consumed for builds, bandwidth, and log forwarding are accumulated resources.</br>
-Here's how {{% vendor/name %}} calculates how much accumulated resource usage may cost you: `unit price x current accumulation x daily average x number of days in the month`
+Here's how {{% vendor/name %}} calculates how much accumulated resource usage may cost you:
+`unit price x current accumulation x daily average x number of days in the month`.

 | Item                   | Description |
 | ---------------------- | ----------- |